What is Chronic Obstructive Pulmonary Disease?

 A Guide to Chronic Obstructive Pulmonary Disease: Key Symptoms, & Treatment Options

-Chronic obstructive pulmonary disease, commonly called COPD, is a lung condition that causes airflow blockage and inflammation.
+Chronic obstructive pulmonary disease (COPD) is a chronic lung disease characterized by persistent, usually progressive airflow limitation that is not fully reversible, associated with chronic inflammatory responses in the airways and lungs.
 This causes difficulty breathing and makes daily activities challenging.
 Early detection is essential to ensure timely care and proper management of symptoms.

 Thus, it is crucial to understand its symptoms and signs for prompt diagnosis and treatment.
 Read further to learn about its cause, symptoms, and management.